rictoo/Protein-Family-Classification/README.md

 ## Repository Structure

 - `src`: Contains the Jupyter notebook detailing the experiments and findings.
-- `models`: Contains the pre-trained tokeniser, LSTM and Transformer models.
+- `models`: Contains the trained tokeniser, LSTM and Transformer models.
 - `data`: The `data/unprocessed` directory is initially empty.
 To run the experiments, it expects the extracted PFam dataset from [this link](https://www.kaggle.com/datasets/googleai/pfam-seed-random-split).
 After downloading and extracting the dataset, place the `train`, `dev`, and `test` directories directly into the `data/unprocessed` directory.